gersonrpq/intro-deployment-ml/README.md

-# This the repository of the Introduction to the deployment of Machine Learning Models Course At Platzi
+# This is the repository of the Introduction to the deployment of Machine Learning Models Course At Platzi

 [Here is the link of the course](https://platzi.com/clases/despliegue-ml/)